7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 - Can sting on sensitized or broken skin

-The gold-standard vitamin C formula is L-ascorbic acid + vitamin E + ferulic acid at a pH below 3.5.
-This specific combination was developed through dermatology research and shown to provide 8x the antioxidant protection compared to vitamin C alone.
-SkinCeuticals holds a patent on specific parameters of this formula.
-Timeless replicates the core formulation at $25 vs $170+ for SkinCeuticals CE Ferulic.
+The reference-style vitamin C format is L-ascorbic acid + vitamin E + ferulic acid at a low pH.
+This combination has a stronger research story than many derivative-only formulas, and SkinCeuticals holds a patent on specific parameters of its CE Ferulic formula.
+Timeless echoes the core format at $25 vs $170+ for SkinCeuticals CE Ferulic.
 Refrigerate after opening.
 Use within three months.

 Check Price on Amazon →TruSkin Vitamin C Serum